Arrbat/Veil-Forge/README.md

 # Testing Notes
 Project was tested, compiled and run on Windows 11 (v.23H2), with CPU from AMD64.

+Also, there were writen unit-tests for packer and unpacker functions.
+Run compiled TESTS.exe if you want to auto-test application.

 If everything is okay you should see something like that (example with hello_world.exe):

 ```console